sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ## Request for a system account

-Be default, the public officer who requests for the system account will be the **Primary subscription admin** and has to complete the following steps:
+By default, the public officer who requests for the system account will be the **Primary subscription admin** and has to complete the following steps:

 1. Log in to [TechBiz portal.](log_in_to_TechBiz_portal)